Earl Landgrebe: Later life

-Death and legacy
+Death and burial

-On June 29, 1986, he died at home from a heart attack at age 70 and was buried in Blanchly Cemetery.
-Richard Nixon later released a statement praising him for his loyal support on July 1 and sent a representative to Landgrebe's funeral.
+On June 29, 1986, Landgrebe died at home from a heart attack at age 70 and was buried in Blanchly Cemetery.
+Richard Nixon released a statement praising him for his loyal support, and sent a representative to the funeral.

-His defeat in 1974 ended forty years of Republican control in the second district and Democrats would be elected to the district until David M. McIntosh's victory during the Republican wave in the 1994 elections and since then Joe Donnelly has been the only Democrat to be elected from the second district.
-In 2019, Jake Tapper compared Senator Lindsey Graham to Landgrebe over his position on Trump's actions in Ukraine and the Congressional impeachment inquiry into it.

 Political positions

 Foreign policy

-Landgrabe stated that the Warsaw Pact invasion of Czechoslovakia was proof that the Cold War could not be 'thawed'.
+Landgrebe stated that the Warsaw Pact invasion of Czechoslovakia was proof that the Cold War could not be 'thawed'.
 When the USS Pueblo was captured by North Korea in 1968 he supported sending a forty eight hour ultimatum that would threaten nuclear warfare unless all of the Americans were returned.
 In 1972 the House of Representatives voted to approve the Strategic Arms Limitation Talks treaty between the United States and the Soviet Union that had a "freeze" on offensive missiles for five years.
 The vote in the House was 329 in favor and 7 against with Landgrebe as one of the seven nays.

 He opposed the continuation of the Vietnam War, but only supported ending it with an American victory and during his 1968 House campaign he supported ending all foreign aid to North Vietnam.
 He initially supported the invasion of Cambodia, but later criticized it and instead supported a direct invasion of North Vietnam.
 He supported Nixon's Peace with Honor plan and cited his ending of the wars in Southeast Asia as one of the reasons he remained loyal to Nixon during the Watergate scandal.

 He was opposed to any change of the military draft age and stated that the only ones in favor of it were draft dodgers.